top of page

 Electrical systems need regular checks to stay safe and work well.
 For rental properties, an EICR (Electrical Installation Condition Report) is required every 5 years.
 However, electricians may recommend more frequent checks if the system is old, worn, or misused.
 Regular EICRs, as part of your electrical services, help keep landlords, tenants, and homeowners safe.
 They can also find any repairs needed before selling or moving, so you can avoid bigger issues later.

-Follow these tips to make sure your EICR inspection goes smoothly
+Follow these simple tips for a smooth EICR inspection

-Do a Visual Check Before the inspection, look over your electrical system and appliances.
-Take note of any obvious problems.
-This helps reduce surprises during the EICR test.
+Before the inspection, inspect your electrical system and appliances for any obvious issues.
+This helps avoid surprises during the test.

-Fix Issues Early Replace damaged extension cords, sockets, and other electrical parts before the inspection.
+Replace any damaged extension cords, sockets, or electrical parts before the inspection.

-Clarify the Inspection Scope Talk to your electrician about what parts of the property they can access and inspect.
-Make sure this is clear in the EICR report.
+Talk with your electrician about what areas of the property they can inspect.
+Ensure this is noted in the EICR report.

-For more details about our EICR testing and your electrical safety requirements, fill out our online form or call us at 07399676656.
-We'll get back to you quickly!
+For more details on our EICR testing or to book, fill out our online form or call us at 07399676656.
+We’ll get back to you quickly!

 Insurance